Retirement Anxiety: How Boomers Navigate a World of Pain

 A healthy lifestyle is crucial for retirees to enjoy their post-work life fully and age successfully.
 Prioritizing regular exercise, maintaining a balanced diet rich in nutrients, and getting enough restful sleep is essential for overall well-being.
 Physical health directly impacts mental well-being, mood and cognitive function – all important for navigating retirement with vitality and vigour.

 Experts recommend that retirees aim for at least 150 minutes of moderate aerobic activity per week.
 This can include brisk walking, swimming, cycling or other cardio exercises.
 Strength training twice weekly helps retirees maintain muscle mass, bone density and mobility.
 A balanced diet with plenty of fruits and vegetables, lean proteins, whole grains and healthy fats fuels retirees’ active lifestyle and supports the immune system.
-Limiting processed foods, added sugars, and excessive alcohol intake is also important.
+Limiting processed foods, added sugars and excessive alcohol intake is also essential.

 Getting 7 to 8 hours of quality sleep per night – including naps if needed – allows the body and mind to recharge.
 Proper rest helps regulate hormones related to appetite, mood and memory in retirees.
 Maintaining a regular sleep schedule and establishing a relaxing pre-bedtime routine can promote better sleep.